composition-cassidy/ChorusCrisp/README.md

 All operations are wrapped in an `UndoBlock` so you can Ctrl+Z the entire batch.

-## Compatibility

-- ✅ Vegas Pro 14
-- ✅ Vegas Pro 22
-- ✅ Vegas Pro 23

-Uses `ScriptPortal.Vegas` namespace (Vegas Pro 14+).

 ## License

 Free to use and modify.
-Credit appreciated but not required.
+Credit appreciated but not required..

-## Credits

-Created for the Sparta Remix community.